microsoft/go-sqlcmd/README.md

 `ActiveDirectoryPassword`

-This method will authenticate using a user name and password.
+This method will authenticate using a username and password.
 It will not work if MFA is required.
-You provide the user name and password using the usual command line switches or SQLCMD environment variables.
+You provide the username and password using the usual command line switches or SQLCMD environment variables.
 Set `AZURE_TENANT_ID` environment variable to the tenant id of the server if not using the default tenant of the user.

 `ActiveDirectoryInteractive`